maxdetal/Motatel/README.md

 - Play/Pause while seeking jumps ±60 seconds
 - Starts automatically after login
 - Runs silently in the background
-- Creates a Karabiner configuration backup before modifying it
+- Backs up the Karabiner configuration before modifying it
 - Designed for MIDI DOBRYNYA controllers
 - Also works with compatible media keyboards and remotes